I am a biochemist turned structural bioinformatician turned

 Grünberg R, Ferrar T, van der Sloot A, Constante M, Serrano L (2010)

-Building Blocks for Protein Interaction Devices.
-Nucleic Acids Research in press.
+Building blocks for protein interaction devices.
+Nucleic Acids Research

 Grünberg R, Serrano L (2010): Strategies for Protein